kk-spartans/scholars-cup/08 - Reliving It Up/05 - Synthetic biology — remaking life from scratch.md

 ---

-This could be used in healthcare (imagine cooking up personalized vaccines in hours), food (lab grown meat), electricity (...? bacteria that pump out biofuels), cleaning the environment (microbes that eat oil spills and plastics),
+This could be used in

+ - healthcare (imagine cooking up personalized vaccines in hours)
+ - food (lab grown meat)
+ - electricity ...? bacteria that pump out biofuels), cleaning the environment (microbes that eat oil spills and plastics), space exploration (bacteria that photosynthesize with light frequencies we want and respire almost nothing)